-Sec.
-14. NEW SECTION.
-461.36 Local conservation partnership account -allocations.
+461.36 Local conservation partnership account - allocations.

-A local conservation partnership account is created in the trust fund.
+1. A local conservation partnership account is created in the trust fund.
 Thirteen percent of the moneys credited to the trust fund shall be allocated to the account.

-1. The department of natural resources shall allocate trust fund moneys in the account to local communities for the following initiatives:
+2. The department of natural resources shall distribute trust fund moneys from the account to local communities for the following initiatives: